golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

   });

-  // there is mistake and instead of 'node -v' we call 'node -w' const result = await executor.run(async (ctx) => (await ctx.run("node -w")));
+  // there is a mistake and instead of 'node -v' we call 'node -w' const result = await executor.run(async (ctx) => (await ctx.run("node -w")));
   console.log("Task result:", result);